neozenith/data-vis-101/README.md

 <img src="images/VisualEncoding.png" />

+This slide was lifted from a key note at Tableau Conference circa 2015.

+This image shows the ten most effective ways of visually encoding information as shown from a research study that flashed up images to candidates.
+These were the encodings that were the most effective for the human eye to notice.

+_Citation Needed_

 ## Resources
  | Book Cover | Title | Published |
  | --- | --- | --- |